KangerDrew/Java-OOP-Practice/README.md

 - Inheritance
 - Polymorphism

 These concepts will be explored by creating few simple projects.

 ## Additional Notes

 ### Private vs Public:
 In Java, these keywords in front of variables, classes, etc. determine which parts of your code have access to other parts of your code.
-Doing so helps us "encapsulate" our code into nice little bundles of logic, and helps the programmer segment our code and potentially prevent unwanted changes from occuring.
+Doing so helps us "encapsulate" our code into nice little bundles of logic, and helps the programmer segment our code and potentially prevent unwanted changes from occurring.

+### Accessor (getter) & Mutator (setter):
+The instance variables of a class is often set to be private, but we can still edit & read them by creating getter and setter method.